okhaimie-dev/pharaoh/README.md

 1. The DAO contract: The DAO contract is where the core functionality of the DAO lies.
 It is the contract in charge of:

-- Representing the identity and metadata of the DAO (ENS name, logo, description, other metadata)
+- Representing the identity and metadata of the DAO (Stark name, logo, description, other metadata)
 - Holding and managing the treasury assets
 - Executing arbitrary actions to:
   - transfer assets